 Measurements & Correction

 In general, correctly setting up digital signal processing will dramatically improve your sound, especially in the lower frequencies, where regular room treatment becomes impractical.
 Excessive correction should be avoided though, especially in the higher frequencies.
+Also remember that different positions would require different signal adaptations.

 Source & Signal